What is the ‘African plume’ that could bring 35C heatwave conditions to UK

 However, she said that, “as always with a longer-range forecast, there is always some uncertainty”.

-While one weather phenomenon alone does not guarantee a heatwave, with a warmed up world of 1.2C, such occurrances have become more frequent in recent years.
+While one weather phenomenon alone does not guarantee a heatwave, with a warmed up world of 1.2C, such occurrences have become more frequent in recent years.

 This year is particularly worrying, as the World Meteorological Organisation (WMO) said the El Niño weather phenomenon, associated with the warming of the oceans, is set to take over later this year.